Ryan Farquhar: 2012

 Farquhar opened his 2012 account at Bishopscourt where he won both Supertwin races.
 His teammates Jamie Hamilton and Conor Parkhill both joined him on the podium.
 He took a hat-trick of race wins and the Man of the Meeting award at the Tandragee 100 road races.
 He took the honours in the Open, Supertwins and Moto 450 races and backed this up with two extremely hard fought runner-up spots behind Michael Dunlop in the Supersport and feature Superbike events.

 For the 2012 season, Farquar fielded what is widely regarded as the strongest contingent of riders yet to compete for his KMR Kawasaki Team, having signed Michael Rutter and Kirk Jamison to ride for him at the Isle of Man TT Races and North West 200 respectively.
 Rutter joined Farquhar on the orange and black ER6 Kawasaki Supertwin for the re-introduced Lightweight TT.

 The signing of Rutter was seen as a terrific coup for the team, and Farquar also had the added satisfaction of landing the signature of veteran rider Jeremy McWilliams who made his debut at the Relentless International North West 200.
-McWilliams was part of the podium trio for what Farquhar described as his "proudest moment in racing" when the three podium places at the inaugural Supertwins race at the North West 200 all went to riders astride KMR Kawasaki Racing machinery, led home by Ryan himself.
+McWilliams was part of the podium trio for what Farquhar described as his "proudest moment in racing" when the three podium places at the inaugural Supertwins race at the North West 200 all went to riders astride KMR Kawasaki Racing machinery, led home by Farquhar himself.